vippsas/vipps-qr-api/vipps-qr-api.md

 | `Accept` | `text/targetUrl` | Returns the target URL of the QR *|

-The `targetUrl` that points to `https://qr.vipps.no` is a shortened URL that will be recognized and opened in the Vipps app when scanned from camera.
+The `targetUrl` that points to `https://qr.vipps.no` is a shortened URL that will be recognized and opened in the Vipps app when scanned from native camera.

 \* It is possible to get the `targetUrl` of the QR if you need to generate the QR yourselves.
 This will require an approval from Vipps before it is used, so we can validate